lopezdsr/sql-query/security.md

 - Optionally review the currently existing keys in that instance by issuing the following command:  `ibmcloud kp list -i <kp instance id>`
 - {{site.data.keyword.keymanagementserviceshort}} accepts only base64 encoded secret data.
 Issue the following command to add a custom secret as properly encoded content to Key Protect: ``ibmcloud kp create "<custom name for your new key>" -i <kp instance id> -s -k `echo -ne "<your custom secret>" | base64` ``

 You cannot use the CLI or web console to review actual key content after it has been uploaded.
 However, you can use the [REST API](https://cloud.ibm.com/apidocs/key-protect#retrieve-a-key-by-id) directly to review existing custom key content by issuing the following command: `curl -X GET "https://us-south.kms.cloud.ibm.com/api/v2/keys/<key id>" -H "accept: application/vnd.ibm.collection+json" -H "authorization: <Bearer token>" -H "bluemix-instance: <key instance id>" | jq -r '.resources[].payload' | base64 --decode`.
-The requited `<Bearer token>` content can be retrieved with `ibmcloud iam oauth-tokens`.
+The required `<Bearer token>` content can be retrieved with `ibmcloud iam oauth-tokens`.

 For more information, refer to the {{site.data.keyword.keymanagementserviceshort}} [CLI documentation](/docs/services/key-protect?topic=key-protect-cli-reference#ibmcloud-kp-commands).